-- a property has been especially adapted to meet the needs of a disability and it would be impractical to move; - the householder has planned to move to more affordable accommodation and needs some short term assistance until they actually make the move into their new home; - the property is currently classed as too big for the household but the circumstances are expected to change e.g. expecting a baby, a significant birthday or awaiting placement of a foster child or taking in a lodger; - the householder is struggling to pay their rent because of other debts but can demonstrate that they are seeking help or have arranged their finances to enable them to pay the shortfall in the future; or - short term support to help with the move back into work.
+- a property has been especially adapted to meet the needs of a disability and it would be impractical to move; - a disabled person is waiting to be moved to more suitable accommodation; - the householder has planned to move to more affordable accommodation and needs some short term assistance until they actually make the move into their new home; - the property is currently classed as too big for the household but the circumstances are expected to change e.g. expecting a baby, a birthday that affects entitlement to Housing Benefit or Universal Credit Housing Costs, awaiting placement of a foster child or taking in a lodger; - the householder is struggling to pay their rent because of other debts but can demonstrate that they are seeking help or have arranged their finances to enable them to pay the shortfall in the future; and - provide short term support to help with the move back into work. - payments towards rent arrears to avoid the risk of eviction